woocommerce/woocommerce/readme.txt

 * Fix - Shipping zone documentation help link was printing wrong.
 * Fix - API - Set status after order is created/updated so triggered emails are current.
 * Fix - Stop background processing images when disabled via the filter.
+* Fix - Only search when a search term is provided.
+Ignore empty strings.
 * Tweak - Added help text for background image processing.
 * Tweak - Added notice when background image processing is running, with cancel button.
 * Tweak - Run background image processing less often by tracking changes.